by Capt. Larry Bailey, USN (Ret)

 Absent any of the above, I would not have had to bury Truong.
 However, they happened, and, at the end of the day, it was my eleven .223-cal. rounds and nobody else’s which put an end to the life of Corporal Vy Van Truong, Regional Forces of the Army of the Republic of Viet Nam, and that is something with which I will have to deal for as long as I live.

 Over the ensuing years I have done a million mental rewinds and replays of that unhappy night, asking myself how the scenario could have been altered so as to have kept Truong in this world.
 I always come up with the same answer: I should have stuck with my original decision not to include him in the patrol.
 It’s kind of funny to say it, but maybe, just maybe, I was meant to be taught a lesson that night, a lesson about having confidence in my own judgment.
 Any way you cut it, though, it was a bitter lesson, one I’d rather have learned differently.

 Wherever you are, Truong, I wish you well.
 You were truly a soldier, and I was proud to have served with you.
 I’m just sorry things turned out the way they did.

-Capt.
-Larry W. Bailey previously commanded Naval Special Warfare Center (BUDS), and retired in 1990 from the U.S. Special Operations Command in Tampa, FL.
+Among his many assignments, Capt.
+Larry W. Bailey previously commanded Naval Special Warfare Center, and retired in 1990 from the U.S. Special Operations Command in Tampa, FL.